unibeck/Smartphinder/README.md

 4. It should start the Spring application.
 Once it is started, open any browser and type in: "http://localhost:8080/"

-5. The applicatinon will start working on localhost:8080
+5. The application will start working on localhost:8080.
+In case, it is not, you can check Spring logs in the IDE and see what's going wrong with it.